cosent/plonesocial.buildout/README.rst

   cd ./src/plonesocial.microblog
   git remote set-url --push origin git@github.com:cosent/plonesocial.microblog.git

+You'll have to to that for each src package you want to push.

 This only works if you have push rights, which you get by sending a mail to guido.stevens@cosent.net with your github user id.
 Alternatively, you can fork the sources on github and